 The purpose of the program is to draw on what you have learned at Duke and elsewhere to contribute to and engage in the process of creating national science policy.
 We expect students to bring knowledge gained back to Duke in order to inform and enrich their academic and service commitments.
 The Duke Initiative for Science & Society has a long-standing commitment to exploring the connections between science and technology and the policy-making process.
 The DukeEngage Washington program complements their undergraduate offerings at Duke, which includes the prestigious Huang Fellows program and Science & Society Certificate.

-The goal of the program is to engage Duke undergraduates with the opportunity to participate in active learning around the process of federal policy making, with specific focus on the sciences and the unique challenges that work in this niche field requires, including effective science communication.
-During the 8 weeks in Washington, the program hopes to foster an ethic of service and civic participation in students who will be tomorrow’s volunteers, civic leaders and policy makers.
+The goal of the program is to engage Duke undergraduates with opportunities to participate in experiential learning in the federal policy making process, with a specific focus on the sciences and the unique challenges that work in this niche presents, including effective science communication.
+During the eight weeks in Washington, the program hopes to foster an ethic of service and civic participation in students.

 By the program’s end students should be able to: